sambatriste/netty-wiki-translation/Forked-Tomcat-Native.md

   * Install [OpenSSL for Windows](http://slproweb.com/products/Win32OpenSSL.html), and
   * Add the directories that contain the .DLL files to `%PATH%`.

+**Important:** If you use Linux and want to make use of ALPN (you will need this for http2) you need to ensure you have openssl >= 1.0.2 installed.
+If this is not provided by the package system of your distro you will need to compile it by your own and set the LD_LIBRARY_PATH as explained in [How to built](http://netty.io/wiki/forked-tomcat-native.html#wiki-h2-2).

 ## How to build

 You don't usually need to build `netty-tcnative` by yourself because we officially ship the JARs with the native libraries for Linux x86_64, Mac OS X x86_64, and Windows x86_64.
 If you are looking for a SNAPSHOT build, browse [our CI server](http://clinker.netty.io/jenkins/view/TCNative/).